PDF: Electric Transmission Policies Issue Brief.

 Summary

-The American Public Power Association (APPA) agrees that new electric transmission infrastructure is needed, but rising transmission costs are a major concern for public power utilities.
+The American Public Power Association (APPA) believes that new electric transmission infrastructure is needed, but rising transmission costs are a major concern for public power utilities.
 New transmission lines must be planned through transparent processes that focus on the needs of utilities serving customers. |

-The Federal Energy Regulatory Commission (FERC) must be diligent in adopting and enforcing policies ensuring that transmission costs paid by consumers are just and reasonable, as required by the Federal Power Act (FPA).
+The Federal Energy Regulatory Commission (FERC) must be diligent in adopting and enforcing policies that ensure transmission costs paid by consumers are just and reasonable, as required by the Federal Power Act (FPA).
 Electricity customers should not be required to pay for transmission facilities from which they do not receive commensurate benefits. |

-Some of the problems involved in transmission planning, siting, and cost allocation could be mitigated if new transmission lines were jointly owned, with some partial ownership by public power utilities where feasible, and FERC and Congress should pursue policies to promote public power joint ownership. |
+Some of the challenges involved in transmission planning, siting, and cost allocation could be mitigated if new transmission lines were jointly owned, with partial ownership by public power utilities where feasible, and FERC and Congress should pursue policies to promote public power joint ownership. |

-To encourage the development of new transmission facilities, Congress and the federal agencies should streamline the federal permitting and siting process, eliminate excessive regulatory barriers, and ensure more timely decisions from relevant federal agencies. |
+To encourage the development of new transmission facilities, Congress and federal agencies should streamline the federal permitting and siting process, eliminate excessive regulatory barriers, and ensure more timely decisions from relevant federal agencies. |

 Background